 Students must complete the thesis within one year of the end of the semester that the proposal is accepted.
 Students who need longer than the one year allowed must petition the thesis committee for an extension of time.
 The petition should be made prior to the end of the allotted time and should include a proposed timeframe for completing the thesis project.

 For each semester a student extends the thesis beyond the one year allowed, a Thesis Continuation Fee equal to the cost of one credit hour will be charged.
 Institutional scholarship money may not be used to cover this fee.

 Failure to appeal for an extension prior to the one-year deadline or failure to pay the extension fee will result in a grade of “NC” and revoking the thesis proposal approval.
 In this instance, a student desiring to complete the thesis must re-submit the thesis proposal for approval to the thesis committee and re-enroll for the thesis.

-For more details consult the Thesis Procedures Form available from the Graduate receptionist.
+For more details consult the Thesis Procedures Form available from the Seminary front desk.

 Field Research Project (FRP)

 A Field Research Project in the concentration area is one of the options which fulfills a 3-hour research requirement for the Pastoral Leadership concentration of the Master of Arts (Religion) degree.
 The project is to be conceived from theoretical bases in response to an actual need found in one’s own ministry.